Togo Climate

 This month in numbers

 Togo experienced its 11th warmest April on record, with an average temperature of 29.42°C, which is 1.3°C above the 1961–1990 baseline.
-The period from February to April 2026 was the 3rd warmest on record, with an average temperature of 29.85°C, a significant 1.6°C above the baseline.
-Globally, April 2026 was the 2nd warmest April on record for land temperatures, and the February–April period also ranked as the 2nd warmest globally.
+The period of February to April 2026 was the 3rd warmest on record for Togo, with an average temperature of 29.85°C, a significant 1.6°C above the baseline.
+Globally, April 2026 was the 2nd warmest April for land temperatures, and the February-April period also ranked as the 2nd warmest on record for global land temperatures.

 What changed